Bijective enumeration of some colored permutations given by the product of two long cycles: Combinatorial formulation of Theorem

-The right-hand side of \eqref{eq:bij_MV} is the number of couples $(\tau,\sigma)$ where: \begin{itemize} \item $\tau$ is a star thorn tree of type $\mu$. \item $\sigma$ is a permutation of $[N - p]$, which happens to be exactly the number of thorns with a white (resp. black) extremity in $\tau$.
-So $\sigma$ may be seen as a bijection between the thorns with a white extremity and thorns with a black extremity. \end{itemize} We call such a couple a permuted (star) thorn tree.
+The right-hand side of \eqref{eq:bij_MV} is the number of couples $(\tau,\sigma)$ where: \begin{itemize} \item $\tau$ is a star thorn tree of type $\mu$. \item $\sigma$ is a bijection between thorns with a white extremity and thorns with a black extremity (by definition, $\tau$ has exactly $n-p$ thorns of white extremity and $n-p$ thorns of black extremity). \end{itemize} We call such a couple a permuted (star) thorn tree.
 By definition, the type of $(\tau,\sigma)$ is the type of $\tau$.
 Examples of graphical representations are given on Figure \ref{fig:ex_arbre_permute}: we put symbols on edges and thorns with the following rule.
-Two thorns have the same label if they are associated by $\sigma$ and except from that rule, all labels are different (the chosen symbols and their order do not matter, we call that a symbolic labeling).\\
+Two thorns get the same symbol if they are associated by $\sigma$ and, except from that rule, all symbols are different (the chosen symbols and their order do not matter, we call that a symbolic labeling).\\

-It is easy to transform a permuted thorn tree $(\tau,\sigma)$ where $\tau$ has type $\lambda \vdash N$ to a permuted thorn tree $(\tau',\sigma')$ where $\tau'$ has type $\mu=\lambda^{\uparrow (i)}$.
-We just add a thorn anywhere on the white vertex ($N+1$ possible places) and a thorn anywhere on a black vertex of degree $i$ (there are $i$ possible places on each of the $m_i(\lambda)$ black vertices of degree $i$).
-Then we choose $\sigma'$ to be the extension of $\sigma$ associating the two new thorns.
-This procedure is invertible if we remember which thorn of black extremity is the new one (it must be on a black vertex of degree $i+1$, so there are $i \cdot m_{i+1}(\mu)$ choices).
-This leads immediately to the following relation: